 Emergency Management BC issued B.C.’s test alert on May 8, at 1:55 pm (PDT).
-During the test, the public will hear this alert and see the following message on radio, TV, and compatible wireless devices.
+During the test, the public would have heard this alert tone and heard or saw the following message on radio, TV, and compatible wireless devices:

 Messages delivered through BC’s Emergency Alerting System will complement, not replace, existing notification methods via social media (EmergencyInfoBC & @EmergencyInfoBC), the Provincial Emergency Notification System (PENS) or other emergency warning functions provided by local authorities, First Nations and related agencies.